 Paso Robles, CA is one of Central California’s most popular wine tasting destinations, attracting visitors from all around California.
 With now over 200 wineries, Paso Robles has made a name for itself, rivaling Napa as one of California's top wine tasting destinations.
-However, Paso Robles has much more to offer than just wine.
+However, there are many more things to do in Paso Robles other than wine tasting, like dining at a restaurant that serves farm-to-table cuisine, taking a stroll through Downtown Paso Robles, or relaxing in an ornate Paso Robles hotel.
 After the analysis of existing data on Paso Robles and our personal experience, we have determined that the following are the best places to eat, play, and stay.

 Spearhead Coffee is a third wave coffee shop in downtown Paso Robles that values sourcing ethical and quality beans that are roasted in house.
 This modern and rustic style coffee shop is owned by three friends who are passionate about coffee.
 Not only can you get your coffee fix here, but you can also complete your breakfast with a pastry and take home a bag of Spearhead beans to brew yourself.